 - Front yard fencing is discouraged in the Tower District.
-It creates a "fortress" mentality and an unwelcoming streetscape.
 The traditional pattern in the area is to have open, unfenced front yards lining the street, and this historical pattern should be preserved to the extent possible.
 Fencing that encroaches beyond the plane of the front façade of the primary house is discouraged. - Fencing should match or complement the fencing materials on adjoining properties. - Some of the older Craftsman-era homes and lots in the Tower District were purposefully designed to share a bermed front yard between contiguous lots.
 The front entrances of these homes are in some cases three or more feet in elevation above the sidewalk.
 Fencing of any type in these situations disrupts the intended street design and is discouraged.